Fact checkedExpert's opinion

 Apple cider vinegar contains very little to no calories, and this has been a strong indicator of its use in weight loss.
 It also has appetite-suppressing effects; it promotes fullness by delaying stomach emptying, thereby leading to a decreased intake of calories.
 This, in turn, facilitates weight loss by creating a negative energy expenditure – it burns calories.

-The acetic acid in apple cider vinegar has been shown to reduce the accumulation of body fat in studies.
+The acetic acid in ACV has been shown to reduce the accumulation of body fat in studies.
 In a specific study,[1] it was observed that people who consumed acetic acid-rich vinegar were said to experience a reduction in body weight, body mass index (BMI), visceral fat, waist circumference, and blood triglyceride levels.

-An apple cider vinegar drink containing four teaspoons of apple cider vinegar diluted in water before meal consumption has been noted to be efficient in reducing blood sugar levels after meals.
+An apple cider vinegar drink containing four teaspoons of ACV diluted in water before meal consumption has been noted to be efficient in reducing blood sugar levels after meals.
 You can also incorporate apple cider vinegar into your anti-diabetic diet, but it shouldn’t replace your regular medications.

 Cholesterol And Blood Pressure Control